 My favourite way to pair this fermented salsa is to add a few scoops to some chopped avocado.
 It makes a quick and tasty probiotic guacamole!
 Another way to enjoy the fermented salsa is to use as a topping on your scrambled eggs and pan-seared fish.
 You can always use fermented salsa rather than regular salsa in any Mexican dishes for extra nutrients.
 Furthermore, you can use this fermented salsa on pretty much anything instead of fresh tomatoes too, such as burgers, salads and sandwiches.
 There are many great ways to incorporate a little probiotic food everyday.

 If you come across other fermented salsa recipes, you may notice some differences.
 I like to have a pretty good reason for any decision I make.
 Therefore, I have researched and carefully considered each option I came across.
 To summarize, here is the list of factors I studied, as well as my conclusions.
 I am passing no judgements on others’ methods here, rather I hope it helps you if you decide to try an alternative method some day.

 Some people use a layer of olive oil on top of the vegetable ferments.
 This oil layer is added right after the vegetables are filled into the jar on day 0 and before it is fermented, to act as an airlock during fermentation.
 I have learnt from the more experienced fermenters that there is a small but real risk of botulism with the oil topper method.
-You can find a more detailed read on this topic here.
+You can find a more detailed read on this topic here (you need to be a member of the WFU Facebook group to access the article).
 I don’t feel the gain is worth of the risk.
 For extra flavour, I can always add the olive oil at the time of eating.